denis-trofimov/academic-kickstart/content/home/experience.md

   Achivements:

   * Refactored the Tinkoff Text-To-Speech GRPC HTTP/2 API and Flask CMS services on Python
-  * Rewrited Text-To-Speech GRPC HTTP/2 API service on Golang
+  * Rewritten Text-To-Speech GRPC HTTP/2 API service on Golang
   * Deployed and tested that services on Kubernetes Cloud

   Responsibilities include: code review, interviews